feedhenry/mobile-control-panel/server/README.md

 │       │   └── certificates
 │       └── start
-├── hack # various scripts for use during development │   └── install-apiserver
+├── hack # various scripts for use during development │   ├── install-apiserver
+│   │   ├── catalog
-│       ├── kubernetes
+│   │   ├── kubernetes
-│       └── openshift
+│   │   └── openshift
+│   └── template-service-broker
 ├── pkg # main go packages
 │   ├── apis # the api resource definitions and registration such as MobileApp │   │   └── mobile